Social Democratic Party of Austria: Austrofascism and the Third Reich

-In 1934, the Christian Social Party, the dominant party on the right, overthrew the democratic system and established an authoritarian corporatist regime inspired by Catholic social teaching.
+In 1934, the Christian Social Party, the dominant party on the right, overthrew the democratic system and established an authoritarian corporatist regime inspired by fascism.
 The social democrats and communists put up armed resistance, but it was quickly crushed.

 When Anschluss took place in 1938 at the hands of Adolf Hitler's Nazi Germany, he brought Austria into the Second World War.

 1945 and onwards

 In 1945, the party was reconstituted as the Socialist Party of Austria (Sozialistische Partei Österreichs, SPÖ) and was led by Adolf Schärf.
 The SPÖ entered the government of the Second Republic as part of a grand coalition with the Austrian People's Party (ÖVP) until 1966 and with the Communist Party of Austria until 1949.
 Renner became the first President of Austria.

+Governing as part of a grand coalition, the party shifted its policy program "from Marxist radicalism to conciliatory laborism."
+In contrast to more radical socialist parties, the SPÖ did not call for an overall planned economy, did not call firmly for a separation of church and state, and called only for moderate agrarian reform.

 From 1971 to 1983, the SPÖ under Bruno Kreisky was the sole governing party.
 For the following three years, it ruled in coalition with the Freedom Party of Austria (FPÖ), then up to 2000 it was again part of a grand coalition with the ÖVP, with Franz Vranitzky as Chancellor until 1997.
 In 1991, it reverted to including Democratic in its name, becoming the Social Democratic Party of Austria (Sozialdemokratische Partei Österreichs).
 During this period, the grand coalition combined with the Proporz system, whereby important posts throughout the government were shared out between members of the two main parties, evoked rising discontent.
 This was a factor in the growing popularity of the FPÖ which came second to the SPÖ in the 1999 Austrian legislative election.
 The following year, the FPÖ and ÖVP formed a right-wing coalition, displacing the SPÖ from a share in government.
 While this coalition was still in power, the SPÖ's Heinz Fischer was elected president in the 2004 Austrian presidential election.
 Following the 2006 Austrian legislative election, another grand coalition was formed between the SPÖ and the ÖVP, lasting until 2017, when the SPÖ went back to the opposition.
 In the 2019 Austrian legislative election, the SPÖ lost 12 seats and shrunk to 21.2%.